 Recently I was invited for a panel discussion on Careers in Management at a reputed management institute at Pune.
-I got an opportunity to interact with around 250 students who were very excited at the same time anxious and unclear about their Career Development.
+I got an opportunity to interact with around 250 students who were very excited at the same time anxious about their careers.
 Through this article I intend to provide guidance to Fresh Graduates (from all disciplines) who are about to start their professional careers.

 Most students go to college to get a degree and to gain the skills employers want.
 Getting good grades is not enough to impress most employers.
 Students that follow the strategies listed below will be better prepared to promote themselves to employers.

 Step 1.
 Self Awareness